-- any records relating to the activities of the participant are records in the custody, control or possession of the participant, even if those records technically are maintained by another entity within the group;32 and - any premises at which the participant's business activities are conducted are "offices" of the participant, even if those premises technically are owned, leased or otherwise occupied by another entity within the group.33
+- any information known to any staff involved in the activities of the participant is information known to the participant, even if the staff technically are employed by another entity within the group;31 - any records relating to the activities of the participant are records in the custody, control or possession of the participant, even if those records technically are maintained by another entity within the group;32 and - any premises at which the participant's business activities are conducted are "offices" of the participant, even if those premises technically are owned, leased or otherwise occupied by another entity within the group.33

 ASX also considers any records of an unrelated service provider under an outsourcing arrangement that a participant has a right to access under an SLA to be records in the control of the participant.
-Accordingly, as part of any investigation it is conducting into the performance of the participant's obligations under the ASX [Name of Rules] Operating Rules, ASX can give a notice in writing to a participant requiring the participant to provide a copy of those records or to permit the inspection of those records at any place ASX may specify.34 The place of inspection may include the offices of the service provider, if ASX so determines.
+Accordingly, as part of any investigation it is conducting into the performance of the participant's obligations under the ASX Clear Operating Rules, ASX can give a notice in writing to a participant requiring the participant to provide a copy of those records or to permit the inspection of those records at any place ASX may specify.34 The place of inspection may include the offices of the service provider, if ASX so determines.